Ramanan (play in verse)

 Ramanan (Malayalam: രമണന്) is the most celebrated work of Malayalam poet Changampuzha Krishna Pillai.
 It is a play written in the form of verse.
 It is a pastoral elegy written after the death of his friend, Edappally Raghavan Pillai.
 Written in 1936, it is the bestseller of Malayalam literature.

-Changampuzha's Ramanan became such a big hit, the Kerala University prescribed it as a textbook in Malayalam literature class.
+Changampuzha's Ramanan became so successful that the Kerala University prescribed it as a textbook in Malayalam literature class.
 Changampuzha himself was a literature student at Kerala University at that time.